 So, how can we use density plots to explore the shape, skew, and modality of a distribution?

-🔍 Shape and Modality: The shape of a density plot can give us clues about the distribution of the data, just like a histogram.
-A symmetric density plot means that the data is evenly distributed, while a skewed density plot means that the data is not evenly distributed.
-The modality of a distribution can also be seen in the number of peaks in the density plot.
+🔍 Shape and modality: The shape of a density plot can give us clues about the distribution of the data, just like a histogram.
+A symmetric density plot means that the data is evenly distributed, while a skewed density plot indicates that the data is not evenly distributed.
+The modality of distribution can also be seen in the number of peaks in the density plot.

 🌡️ Normality: Finally, density plots can help us to determine how normal (symmetric) a distribution is.
 A normal distribution is evenly distributed and has a single peak in the center.
 If the density plot is symmetric and has a single peak, it’s likely that the data follows a normal distribution.